ardislu/static-encrypt/README.md

 See [static-encrypt-cli](https://github.com/ardislu/static-encrypt-cli) for a Rust CLI companion to this tool.

+Also see [static-encrypt-passkey](https://github.com/ardislu/static-encrypt-passkey) for the same concept but using *passkeys* instead of passwords.

 ## Usage

 This tool is inspired by and works similarly to [StatiCrypt](https://robinmoisson.github.io/staticrypt/).